starbucks

 Starbucks do see some employees leave the business once they receive their Starbucks education, but they accept this because they have created a workforce with ambition, who are accountants, managers and IT wizards, they see their offering as a career with prospects, not just a job.

-If you would like to discuss apprenticeships and how to set up a learning and development programme to help attract and retain your people, please contact a member of the HPC Team:
+To find out more information or if you require support to set up a learning and development programme to help attract and retain your people, please get in contact with our team of experts.

 E: contact@hpc.uk.com